 Find more tips on eating healthily and being more active.

-By “medication” we mean tablets or insulin injections.
-Your doctor might suggest you try some medication if your diabetes still isn’t very well controlled after three to six months of making lifestyle changes.
+By 'medication', we mean tablets or insulin injections.
+Your doctor might suggest you try some medication, as well as making changes to your food and activity.

 Medication isn’t instead of the lifestyle changes we’ve suggested - it’s important you keep up with your healthy living as this will help your medication to work better.
 The first medication your doctor will give you is likely to be a tablet called Metformin.

-If you need insulin injections, that might just a once a day injection of a long-lasting insulin, at least to start with.
-But your doctor might suggest you also take another type of insulin (called “rapid acting”) with your meals as well.
+If you need insulin injections, you might just have a once-a-day injection of a long-lasting insulin, at least to start with.
+But your doctor might suggest you also take another type of insulin (called 'rapid acting') with your meals as well.

 What are 'complications' and what might they do to me?

 Doctors often use the word 'complications' to describe the other health problems that can happen if you have diabetes.

 While these apply to Type 1 as well as Type 2 diabetes, unfortunately for children or young people with Type 2, they tend to happen earlier, and are sometimes present when you first get diagnosed with Type 2.